raazymuhd1/OraPay/README.md

-# EduZero Frontend
+# OraPay Frontend

 **Learn and Buy Now, Pay Never.**
-EduZero is a decentralized platform that lets students fund their education using DeFi yield — without ever touching their principal.
+OraPay is a decentralized platform that lets students fund their education using DeFi yield — without ever touching their principal token.

 This is the frontend repo for the EduZero MVP.
 Built with NextJS, TypeScript, TailwindCSS, and Web3 integrations.